Optimization of GNN Training Through Half-precision: Adapting Half2 Data-Type

-This section starts with adapting half2 to form a baseline and identifies that using half2 directly in a prior float-based state-of-the-art sparse kernel would not achieve the envisioned accuracy and performance goals without focusing on design around the reduction phase.
-We then discuss the SDDMM and SpMM design to overcome the issues.

-\subsection{Adapting Half2 Data-Type}
+\section{Adapting Half2 Data-Type}

-Data-load phase implies bringing the graph and features to GPU registers for computation.
-This subsection show the challenges and techniques in adopting the half2 data-type.
+This section focuses on adapting half2 to form a baseline, which we can analyze to improve performance and accuracy.
+We discuss the challenges and techniques in adopting the half2 data type.
+We strive to incorporate state-of-the-art techniques from float-based sparse kernel design, such as workload balancing, while developing the baseline.
+However, the focus is also to show the applicability of proposed techniques to edge-parallel and vertex-parallel design paradigms to claim general applicability.

-\subsubsection{Better Data-Load using Half2 Data Types}
+\subsection{Better Data-Load using Half2 Data Types}

-DGL SDDMM does not show any runtime improvement (Fig.~\ref{fig-float-half-sddmmvv}) as it merely replaces the float data-type with the half data-type.
-In such an approach, each thread brings one feature (2-byte) from GPU global memory to register for computation, hence a warp performs 64 bytes of data-load in case of full memory coalescing.
-In comparison, float-based {SDDMM} issues 128 bytes of data-load.
-Clearly, to fully utilize the memory transfer capability, it is mandatory to issue more data load to achieve full coalesced memory access.
-To this end, we adapt the half2 data type, provided natively by CUDA, which has not been used by prior GNN systems.
+Substituting half in place of float would always compromise the data load performance.
+In such an approach, each thread brings one feature (2-byte) from GPU global memory to register for computation, hence a warp performs only 64 bytes of data-load.
+In comparison, a float-based system issues 128 bytes of data load per warp, which achieves full coalesced memory access.
+This is evident from the DGL SDDMM result (Fig.~\ref{fig-float-half-sddmmvv}) that does not show any runtime improvement as it merely replaces the float with the half data type.

-{\halfgnn} treats two contiguous \emph{half-precision} features as one \emph{half2} feature, thus allowing a warp to issue 32 \emph{half2} values leading to issuing 128 bytes of data-load.
-Hence, {\halfgnn} achieves parity with float data-type for data-load performance in terms of size, but two times the number of features.
-This benefits SDDMM and SpMM both as the features, that we discuss next, are vectors.
+To fully utilize the memory transfer capability, {\halfgnn} adapts the half2 data type, provided natively by CUDA, which prior GNN systems have not used.
 We propose a split data-load phase to overcome the challenges associated with adopting \emph{half2}.

-\textbf{Phase1: Explicitly Loading NZE and Edge-Features.} They are explicitly loaded using the edge-parallel method and cached to GPU shared memory so that they can be read again very quickly when needed in the next phase.
-NZE is of integer data type while edge features, stored in row-major, are fetched sequentially.
-Hence we can still use vector data type to fetch vector features.

-Kindly note that many prior SpMM works~\cite{gespmmsc2020,huang2021understanding,wang2021gnnadvisor} allocates a maximum of 32 edges to each warp, hence they cannot achieve better data-load performance for loading edge features, which is in half-precision now.
-To this end, we propose to allocate at least 64 edges to each warp, hence introducing one more design decision that can introduce better memory coalescing in this phase.

-\textbf{Edge-Feature Mirroring.} We notice that only one of the halfs of the edge feature should do dot product with both halfs of half2 vertex features.
-To illustrate, Fig.~\ref{fig-background} (d) for SpMM shows that only $W_{21}$ should be multiplied with \{$X_{10}$, $X_{11}$\}, but edge-feature data loading brings $W_{21}$ together with $W_{23}$ in our edge-centric design as half2 data-type.
-Therefore, performing dot product naively would also multiply $W_{23}$ with \{$X_{10}$, $X_{11}$\}, which is wrong.